-Considering the growing popularity of degree apprenticeships in England, it is imperative to understand the challenges faced by apprentices in order to find a way to enhance the apprenticeship support mechanism.
-EPA projects are one of the most significant milestones in degree apprenticeships, and they can hugely impact the results of a degree apprenticeship.
-However, there has not been much research into this area.
+Considering the growing popularity of degree apprenticeships in England, it is imperative to understand the challenges faced by apprentices, in order to find a way to enhance the apprenticeship support mechanism.
+EPA projects are one of the most significant milestones in degree apprenticeships, and they can impact substantially on the results of a degree apprenticeship.
+However, there has not so far been much research in this area.

-Therefore, this paper identifies the empirical challenges related to EPA projects, namely goal misalignment, external factors, confidentiality and expectation.
-Consequently, a set of recommendation has been proposed.
-The identification of EPA project challenges provides important insights for degree apprenticeship stakeholders to work together to develop a mechanism to support EPA projects in the future.
+Accordingly, this paper identifies the empirical challenges related to EPA projects, namely goal misalignment, external factors, confidentiality and expectations.
+Consequently, a set of recommendations has been proposed.
+The identification of EPA project challenges provides important insights into degree apprenticeship, so that stakeholders can work together to develop a mechanism for supporting EPA projects in the future.

-One of the limitations of the study is that whilst the results provide some insights into the potential ways to address EPA project challenges, due to sample size, they should not be overgeneralised.
-The identified challenges and presented recommendations are made based on a limited sample from several intakes of apprentices at one HEI.
-The goal is to generate an understanding of EPA project success factors to help understand and mitigate common issues faced by apprenticeship students and related stakeholders.
+One of the limitations of the study is that while the results provide some insights into potential ways to address EPA project challenges, due to sample size, they should not be overgeneralised.
+The identified challenges and recommendations presented are based on a limited sample from several intakes of apprentices at one HEI.
+The aim is to generate an understanding of EPA project success factors to help us understand and mitigate common issues faced by apprenticeship students and related stakeholders.

 Another limitation of the paper is related to the type of apprenticeships involved.
-Although this paper collected data from two degree apprenticeships at different levels (level 6 and level 7), they are both in the 'digital' route.
+Although this paper refers to data from two degree apprenticeships at different levels (levels 6 and 7), they are both in the 'digital' route.
 Therefore, the challenges identified might not reflect other apprenticeship routes, e.g., creative and design, business and administration, construction, etc.

-Next steps for this study may be a verification of identified challenges and recommendations with stakeholders from other HEIs following the same apprenticeship standard.
-Alternatively, new insight may be generated by conducting formal theory-generating research following a qualitative analysis method.
+The next steps for this study may entail a verification of identified challenges and recommendations with stakeholders from other HEIs following the same apprenticeship standard.
+Alternatively, new insights may be generated by conducting formal theory-generating research following a qualitative analysis method.